tarantool/doc/doc/release/index.rst

 Releases
 ========

-This section contains release notes for all Tarantool versions, starting from 1.6 up to the latest.
+This section contains release notes for Tarantool versions from 1.6 to 2.11.
+For information about newer release series, see the corresponding version's documentation.

 To download Tarantool releases, check the `Download <https://www.tarantool.io/en/download/>`_ page.

 Since version 2.10, a :doc:`new release policy for Tarantool <policy>` has been introduced.